taskcluster/scrum/README.md

 * burndown charts

 ## Roles
-We have three defined roles in our agile process.
+We have three defined roles in our agile process:
-### Product owner
+### 1. Product owner
-The Product owner manages the product backlog and keeps the rest of the team working on the most important thing.
+The _Product owner_ manages the product backlog and keeps the rest of the team working on the most important thing.
 They have the final decision on matters of scope.At their discretion, they can also change the scope of the current milestone or end the sprint early.

-### Scrum master
+### 2. Scrum master
-The Scrum master deals with the scrum process itself.
+The _Scrum master_ deals with the scrum process itself.
 They run the kick-off meetings, the daily stand-ups, and the wrap-up meetings (review & retrospective) for every sprint.
 They prompt developers for status and follow-up when developers are blocked.
 They support the Product owner in whatever way the Product owner deems necessary.
-The Scrum master also works with Future sprint champions to ensure high quality, well-scoped milestones for future sprints.
+The _Scrum master_ also works with Future sprint champions to ensure high quality, well-scoped milestones for future sprints.

-### Future sprint champion
+### 3. Future sprint champion
-The Future sprint champion is responsible for organizing issues in the Product Backlog into a cohesive milestone that the team can work towards in a future sprint.
+The _Future sprint champion_ is responsible for organizing issues in the Product Backlog into a cohesive milestone that the team can work towards in a future sprint.
 They are expected to devote a few hours every week triaging issues in the back to refine the scope for the future sprint.
-Note: there can be multiple Future sprint champions active at one time.
+Note: there can be multiple _Future sprint champions_ active at one time.

 ## Sprint process